Averroes Ai Automated Visual inspection software

 • Edge computing enables real-time decisions while cloud handles data analytics.

-A machine vision system comprises four essential components working in concert to capture, process, analyze, and act upon visual information:
+Machine vision systems comprise four essential components working in concert to capture, process, analyze, and act upon visual information:

-1. Image Acquisition Hardware: Specialized industrial cameras with appropriate lighting systems capture high-quality images of objects or processes.
+1. Image Acquisition Hardware: Specialized machine vision cameras paired with controlled lighting capture high-quality images of objects or processes.

 2. Image Processing Software: Algorithms that extract meaningful data from captured images.